ryanflorence/LazyPagination/Docs/LazyPagination.md

 * It sends `page=2` for the first request and increments from there, assuming you are already displaying page 1.
 * If you need to send more data than just the page number, don't forget to include `'page': 2` in your data object.
-* If you need to change anything in the data variable after each request, extend the class and alter the `increment` method.
+* If you need to change anything in the data variable after each request, extend the class and alter the `increment` method, or use LazyPagination.implement({ increment: fn });

 LazyPagination Method: attach {#LazyPagination:attach}